How to counteract too much Worcestershire sauce? (5 ways)

 This method has the added benefit of making an extra amount which you can separate and save for another day.

-You may have to re-season your dish with some herbs and fresh spices after diluting to have a well-balanced flavour.
+You may have to re-season your dish with some herbs and fresh spices after diluting to have a well-balanced flavor.

 Add something starchy